-Plants require different nutrient volumes at different development stages.
+Crops require different nutrient volumes at different plant growth stages.
 Either too early or too late applications almost turn into waste due to runoffs or volatilization.
 This particularly refers to nitrates that are not retained in the soil.
 As for phosphorus, it may leak too, though in many cases, about 50% of this fertilizer is administered before planting.

 Fertigation allows agronomists to supply nutrients to crops in the right amount and at the right time, thus proving to be the most efficient method.
 It is even more beneficial to deliver nutrients to the root zone.
 This way, fertigation promotes root growth.

 Furthermore, smaller fertilizer amounts save costs to farmers and prevent unjustified soil salinization due to saline water or when fertilizers salt out.

 It also makes sense to apply nutrients slightly before the time the crop needs them to secure successful growth.
 Typically, the most intensive fertilization is required during plant growth and is reduced or completely stopped at the harvesting stage.
 Tracing weekly progress, farmers can schedule fertigation events.